 A narrow lawn, lined with trees and mail boxes on posts, separates a sidewalk laid in various hues of Kreischer brick from the street.
-The front and side yards of the structure are edged by a wood picket fence which has gates supported by square posts at the brick walks that lead to the entrances; a perpendicular section of fence divides the front yards.
-The structure is located near to the street, leaving much of the rear of the narrow, deep lot free for gardens and outbuildings.
+The front and side yards of the structure are edged by a wood picket fence (supplemented by a stockade fence on the south side) which has gates supported by square posts at the brick walks that lead to the entrances; a perpendicular section of fence divides the front yards.
+The structure is located near to the street, leaving much of the rear of the lot free for gardens and outbuildings.